ChaosDAO-org/InternalGov-2.0/README.md

 - Manage Threads

+- Mention Everyone (This is required so that it can mention the notification role)

 ![](bot_permissions.png)

 NOTE: `Manage Roles` is only needed initially to create the [SYMBOL]-GOV role to notify members to vote.
 You can either create the role yourself or remove `Manage Roles` permission once the role is created to limit any attack surface.
 The created role has no inherent permission and is only used for tagging.